Emergent inflation in fractional cosmology: Introduction

 Within this perspective, the main goal of this work is to investigate several fundamental questions naturally arise as follows.
-Can a fractional Newtonian cosmological framework \cite{Rasouli:2026uax} provide a self-consistent and structured description of the very early universe?
+Can the \textit{emergent $\Lambda$CDM cosmology\footnote{We also refer to this framework as ``\textit{fractional Newtonian cosmology (NC)}''.}} \cite{rasouli2026emergent} (which can be viewed as an effective reduced realization of fractal cosmological frameworks with generalized measures, where the standard integral measure is replaced by a Stieltjes-type measure \cite{calcagni2010fractal,calcagni2010quantum}), provide a self-consistent and structured description of the very early universe?
 Is it possible, within such a framework, to reproduce the key phenomenological achievements of conventional inflationary models while avoiding the introduction of fundamental scalar fields?
-Can fractional modifications of the dynamics give rise to a regular, non-singular pre-inflationary phase and dynamically generate an inflationary regime that acts as a stable attractor?
+Can fractional modifications of the dynamics give rise to a non-singular pre-inflationary phase and dynamically generate an inflationary regime that acts as a stable attractor?
 Furthermore, can such a scenario naturally admit a graceful exit from inflation, smoothly connecting to a radiation-dominated phase, while simultaneously addressing the horizon problem and yielding an observationally consistent number of $e$-folds?
-The present work is devoted to addressing these questions within the framework of fractional Newtonian cosmology (NC).
+The following sections demonstrate that all these questions admit affirmative answers within the fractional cosmological framework established in Ref.~\cite{rasouli2026emergent}.
+Rather than representing an isolated inflationary construction, the present work constitutes the early-universe sector of the broader fractional cosmological program.
+Combined with the radiation-dominated, matter-dominated, and late-time accelerating solutions obtained in Ref.~\cite{rasouli2026emergent}, it completes the background cosmological evolution from a non-singular pre-inflationary phase to the present epoch of cosmic acceleration within the same theoretical framework.